ohmyshake/programming-tutorial/book/hpc/Globus.md

 ### 1. WebApp

-After logging in globus, you will get a webpage like , which is called as `Globus Web App`.
+After logging in globus, you will get a webpage like {numref}`globus-webapp` , which is called as `Globus Web App`.

 ```{figure} ./files/globus-webapp.jpg
 ---